1 | Green tree python |

 3 | Brown tree snake |

-According to a 2022 study, brown tree snakes prefer lower branches, but regularly ascend to 10-15 metres, and with one reaching 18 metres.
-On average, males reached higher perches than females.
-These discoveries were purely inadvertent, by scientists determined to map out every Boiga irregularis characteristic in their attempts to destroy them (which have all failed).
+These discoveries were purely inadvertent, as the scientists were actually on a determined quest to map out every possible Boiga irregularis characteristic in their attempts to eradicate them (which have all failed).
 It’s likely that brown tree snakes reach 20 metres when not being observed.

 4 | South American sipo |